 So by regularly cutting out damaged hair, you keep your hair healthier.
 This helps with growing your hair longer.

 Still, I recommend using the split cutting technique I talked about above.
 It helps with both objectives: getting rid of split ends and keeping your length.

 Whew.
 I really needed to get this off my chest.
-These hair myths are bugging me, seriously!
+These hair care myths are bugging me, seriously!

 *These links are so-called provision links, meaning, at no additional cost to you, I can earn a commission if you click through and make a purchase.